noah-padgett/rnpadgett-website/content/post/2019-01-18-why-i-write.md

 Another could be date published.
 Then one could be by subject matter.
 Each of these different methods for classifying books yields a different organization (a different classification system).
+The classification system employed by libraries is analogous to the process that mixture modeling aims to mimic.

+Despite mixture modeling being a method of classification, there is amuchmore general aspect to mixture modeling compared to library organizational systems.
+In mixture modeling, the classification is unknown at the start.
+Based on the observed data, we tried to create the system for classifying people into like groups.
+The system may not be the most optimal, but provide a set of rules that can be used to create classes of individuals based on observable characteristics.

+## Beyond Developing Skills

+Being a skilled communicator takes practice, at least from my experience.
+The process of developing skills is by no means an easy path.
+This is why I write, to create meaningful opportunities for me to communicate topics that I am interested in.
+In the posts and tutorials to come I will discuss topics such as

+  1. Research collaborations,

+  2. Working towards being part of a scholarly community,

+  3. Introduction to matrix algebra,

+  4. Simple linear regression through matrix operations, and

+  5. Being stuck with convergence B.S. in mixture modeling.

+I am not sure in what order these different topics will come above.
+But these will come in time.